ojhavk/ojhavk.github.io/research.md

 I like to collaborate with interdisciplinary researchers where problems introduce challenges to deep learning, neural networks, and optimization.
 Do read examples of my work and do get in touch at v.k.ojha[at]reading.ac.uk.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/3U4-7Y-epFw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+### Deep Learning

-### Select Research Outputs
+(Security, Explainability and Trustworthiness)</br>
-I recently worked on an algorithm called a **Backpropagation Neural Tree**.
-I propose a _stochastic computational dendritic tree_ that takes random repeated inputs through its leaves and imposes dendritic nonlinearities through its internal connections as a biological dendritic tree would.
-This neural tree's neurons plausibly are close to the biological behaviour of neurons, dendrites.
+In my group, we work on Deep Learning algorithms.
+We work on **Neural Network Architectuere Search and Analysis**.
+Our original works have been about developing algorithms like **Backpropagation Neural Tree**.
+In dendrites.
 This research is inspired by _neuroscience_ aspects to inform this new neural network algorithm design.
 The image below shows the computation of this neural tree algorithm and other computational models of the literature.

 <p align="center">
   <img src="/imgs/tree_bio.svg" />